-Dollar up in Asia after new economic data
+Dollar up in Asia after Fed's stimulus hint

 The dollar was mixed against other Asia-Pacific currencies.

 It weakened to 32.10 Thai baht from 32.14 baht the previous day, to 1,052.60 South Korean won from 1,053.35 won, and to SG$1.2494 from SG$1.2510.

 The greenback strengthened to 61.22 Indian rupees from 61.04 rupees, to 11,990 Indonesian rupiah from 11,980 rupiah, to 44.29 Philippines pesos from 43.97 pesos.

 The Australian dollar was unchanged at 91.07 U.S. cents, while the Chinese yuan bought 17.01 yen from 16.93 yen.